 The only daily maintenance we recommend is to grease the rotor bearings.
 These require at least 1 pump of grease for every hour you run the machine, and they should be serviced every 4 hours.
 Generally a customer will do 4 pumps of grease in the morning and run for 4 hours before stopping to grease the rotor bearings again.
 Inspect the tools for tightness and belts for proper tension daily.

-The standard double carbide tools on an HDT rotor should be torqued to 590 ft/lbs.
-The FGT tools should be torqued to 500 ft/lbs.
-When torqueing the bolts, make sure the threads are lubricated with oil.
+The standard double carbide tools on an HDT rotor should be torqued to 590 ft/lbs with oil.
+The FGT tools should be torqued to 400 ft/lbs with anti seize.
+When torquing the bolts, make sure the threads are lubricated with oil.

 Any machine that runs a mulcher is required to have at least a ½” thick Lexan or polycarbonate windshield.
 We recommend a metal mesh guard in addition to the polycarbonate window.